Life requires a measure of faith that only God gives

 And it takes an amazing God to show us His plan for our life.
 Ben was not to be Candi’s husband.
 Ben was her best friend for that time in her life.
 God provided a faithful young man when she needed him.
 And then God provided a wonderful Christian husband for Candi … in His time.
 I am so thankful to our Jehovah Jireh for providing just what Candi needed, just when she needed it.
 I am thankful that her dear husband Eric had the courage to pursue her and make her his wife.

-That takes a measure of faith!
+That took a measure of faith.
 And God gives us that measure of faith.

 Things to Think About and Do